Financial-Times/dotcom-page-kit/packages/dotcom-ui-shell/README.md

 #### `openGraph` (object)

 An optional object describing the [Open Graph] metadata to add to the page.
-The provided objects keys will be collated to create each property name, e.g. `{ og: { title: 'Hello, World' } }` will be rendered as `<meta property="og:title" content="Hello, World" />`.
+The provided objects keys are collated to create each property name, e.g. `{ og: { title: 'Hello, World' } }` are rendered as `<meta property="og:title" content="Hello, World" />`.

 [JavaScript bootstrap]: ../dotcom-ui-bootstrap/readme.md
 [feature flags]: ../dotcom-ui-flags/readme.md